On this day in 1888 in Arles in southern France, Vincent van Gogh performed the most infamous act of self-mutilation in art history.

 The reason, the logic, and what happened next

 On the evening of 23rd December, the two artists had been out drinking and whoring.
 They had a row, over what we don’t know, but it may well have been a woman.
 Vincent came at Gauguin with an open razor.
 Gauguin stared him down.
 Vincent ran away.
-Frustrated, he turned the razor on himself, cutting off part of his ear lobe.
+Frustrated, confused, and in mental turmoil, he turned the razor on himself, cutting off most of his ear.

 On this day, though, let us not dwell on the madness but consider instead Vincent’s single-minded vision to pursue his art in spite of a world that didn’t give a toss about him, and find inspiration in the exquisite emotionally charged paintings he left us.
 Vincent is the personification of suffering for one’s art.